-- The ultimate goal will be to ensure that ALL the systems and structures used to support social change center People and Caring, reflecting the humane, healthy, equitable world we want to see.
-Check out the next slide to see what we mean. - ➤ Per Creating the Future's core values, Catalytic Thinking will guide our work, and all aspects of the work will model the inclusion and equity we want to see in the world. - ➤ Both our planning and the work itself will be done openly and collaboratively, as is all our strategy work openly inviting everyone who wants to participate in those conversations.
-Importantly, we will not seek to reinvent what others are doing, but to act as a support to those efforts. - ➤ We will build upon our experience as a place for experimenting, creating and holding the space for those who wish to experiment with alternative support systems, and to provide Catalytic Thinking as a support for those experiments.
+- The ultimate goal will be to ensure that ALL the systems and structures used to support social change exemplify the humane, healthy, equitable future we want to see. - ➤ Per Creating the Future's core values, Catalytic Thinking will guide our work, and both our planning and the work itself will be done openly, as is all our strategy work. - We will build upon our experience as a place for experimenting, creating and holding the space for those who wish to experiment with alternative support systems, and to provide Catalytic Thinking as a support for those experiments.
+Importantly, we will not seek to reinvent what others are doing, but to act as a support to those efforts. - ➤ We will continue to advocate for change within the social change arena in our writing, speaking, networking, and all our communications.